OpenCamp-cc/opencamp.cc/content/docs/build-together.md

 developed, we intend to develop our curriculum or learning materials publicly as well.

+All our materials can be found on Github at [opencamp-cc](https://github.com/opencamp-cc).

 If you would like to participate in this process, either as viewer or as an active contributor, you can join us our discussions or our live discussions via one of the following channels: